jagould2012/sclp/BUILD.md

 	if [ "$DIRS" -ne "/media/root-ro" ]

 Be careful with the spaces and make sure it is exactly as above.

+**LDAP**

+(still in chroot)

+Configure the chromebook to authenticate against the server:

+	apt-get install ldap-auth-client nscd

+When prompted, configure the ldap client:

+	LDAP server Uniform Resource Identifier:
+	ldapi:///192.168.100.254

+	Distinguished name of the search base:
+	dc=yourdomain,dc=org

+	LDAP Version:
+	3

+	Make local root Database admin:
+	No

+	Does LDAP database require login?
+	No

+	Local crypt to use when changing passwords: md5

+If you make a mistake, you can change these settings here:

+	dpkg-reconfigure ldap-auth-config

+Edit the nsswitch.conf file:

+	nano /etc/nsswitch.conf

+Set the settings, save, and exit:

+	passwd:         ldap compat
+	group:          ldap compat
+	shadow:         ldap compat

+Edit the common-session file:

+	nano /etc/pam.d/common-session

+Add a line at the bottom that reads:

+	session required    pam_mkhomedir.so skel=/etc/skel umask=0022

+**Update Initramfs**

+(still in chroot)

+Build a final init image before copying to the chromebook:

+	update-initramfs -u

+Exit the chroot:

+	umount /proc
+	exit

+Then clean up the hostname file in the chroot (sometimes get set during update-initramfs):

+	sudo nano /opt/nfs/etc/hostname

+Make sure the file is empty.

 **Test the Image**